microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 Per the customer requirements, the system needs to capture event information emanating from 100,000 devices, each device sending 1 reading every minute.
 This equates to approximately 1,667 events per second.
 The Event Processing component must be capable of capturing this volume of information without introducing any backlog into the system; events raised by devices could be time critical.

+The system must also be capable of provisioning and deprovisioning devices.
+This process is two-stage; the physical device must be installed, and then it must be registered with the Event Processing component.
+Events from unregistered devices should be ignored.

+The event data stream must also be protected.
+This means not only securing the content of the events, but actually hiding or camouflaging the event stream itself.
+For example, if an observer can see that motion detectors in a house are not registering any events then there is probably nobody home.

-There are several ways you can implement this component.
+There are several ways you can implement the Event Processing component.
 The developers at Fabrikam considered the options described in the following sections:

 ### Build a cloud service that receives events posted as HTTP requests